 - Immigration Document such as Form I-20 or DS-2019

 - Unofficial transcript

-A student must apply for reduced course load if, due to academic difficulties, he is unable to be enrolled full time.
-He must first obtain a letter from his academic advisor to verify his eligibility to be part time based on academic difficulties.
+A student must apply for a reduced course load if, due to academic difficulties, he is unable to be enrolled full time.
+He must first obtain a letter from his academic advisor to verify his eligibility to be part-time based on academic difficulties.

 - Immigration regulations specify four academic difficulty reasons for which a reduced course load may be approved:

 - Initial difficulties with the English language (usable only in student’s first year)

 - Initial difficulties with reading requirements (usable only in student’s first year) Unfamiliarity with American teaching methods

 - Improper course level placement